Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-turtle-town/chapter-7.md

 ---
-title: "7.
-The Stream of Truth"
+title: "The Stream of Truth"
 weight: 7
 ---